emilieschario/dbt-course/labs/lab2.md

   (3) Execute `dbt run` in the console at the bottom of your screen to make sure everything runs successfully.
 </details>

+### 3. Add a test to ensure all the delivery time columns are greater than zero (if not null)

+In the last lab, we added two columns to each of the `orders` and `customers` tables.
+In theory, when populated, they should always be greater than zero.
+We'll need to write a custom schema test that ensures that's always the case.

 <details>
   <summary>👉 Section 3</summary>

   (1) Given this feels like a test that will be broadly re-usable, we'll likely want to create a custom schema test.
 Create a new file in the `macros/` directory called `test_greater_than_zero.sql` that contains the following code:
   ```sql
     {% macro test_greater_than_zero(model) %}